keu/docs/astro/cli/authenticate-to-clouds.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 When you develop Apache Airflow DAGs locally with the Astro CLI, testing with local data is the easiest way to get started.
-For more complex data pipelines, you might need to test DAGs locally with data that's stored in your organization's cloud.
+For more complex data pipelines, you might need to test DAGs locally with data that's stored in your organization's cloud, such as secret values in a secrets backend service.

 To access data on the cloud while developing locally with the Astro CLI, export your cloud account user credentials to a secure configuration file and mount that file in the Docker containers running your local Airflow environment.
-After you configure this file, you can connect your cloud without needing to configure additional credentials in Airflow connections.
+After you configure this file, you can connect to your cloud without needing to configure additional credentials in Airflow connections.

 ## Setup